openstack-archive/tricircle/specs/pike/l3-networking-multi-NS-with-EW-enabled.rst

 There is nothing special for east-west traffic between local networks in different OpenStack regions.

-Net5 and net6 are cross OpenStack L2 networks, instances could be attached to network from different regions, and instances are reachable in a remote region via the cross OpenStack L2 network itself.
-There is no need to add host route for cross OpenStack L2 network, for it's routable in the same region for other local networks or cross OpenStack L2 networks, default route is enough for east-west traffic.
+Net5 and net6 are cross Neutron L2 networks, instances could be attached to network from different regions, and instances are reachable in a remote region via the cross Neutron L2 network itself.
+There is no need to add host route for cross Neutron L2 network, for it's routable in the same region for other local networks or cross Neutron L2 networks, default route is enough for east-west traffic.

-It's needed to address how one cross OpenStack L2 network will be attached different local router: different gateway IP address will be used.
+It's needed to address how one cross Neutron L2 network will be attached different local router: different gateway IP address will be used.
 For example, in central Neutron, net5's default gateway IP is 192.168.0.1 in R1, the user needs to create a gateway port explicitly for local router R2